-Step 2 Look at Display Data Beyond the Click
+Look at Display Data Beyond the Click

-While RTB mechanics are reminiscent of those in a search auction, it's important to remember that your display campaigns may not get the same number of clicks as your search campaigns.
-In a given month, only 16 percent of people click on display ads even though they may be exposed to multiple display ads in a single online session.5 The difference with display is that this low percentage of clickers doesn't have anything to do with display ads' effectiveness - it simply indicates that clicks are not the best measure of value for these ads.
+While RTB mechanics are reminiscent of those of the search auction, it's important to remember that your display campaigns may not get the same number of clicks as your search campaigns.
+In a given month, only 16 percent of people click on display ads, even though they may be exposed to multiple display ads in a single online session.
+The difference with display is that this low percentage of clickers doesn't have anything to do with display ad effectiveness - it simply indicates that clicks are not the best measure of value for these ads.